 If you are an avid hunter, you can make sure that the device still can be navigated effectively even if hunting gloves on.

 Some GPS also has the function of turning photos for your future references after geotagging them.
-By having a visual reference, you can effectively trace your steps back to some place familiar.
+By having a visual reference, you can effectively trace your steps back to someplace familiar.
 For example, the Garmin Oregon 650t has a built-in 8-megapixel camera that can capture your location and store it in your GPS, later making it into actionable information.

 Depending on your preference, some GPS have easily understandable buttons on the exterior of the GPS to allow for easy navigation.
-While some requires you to go through several on-screen menus to access a particular functionality.
+While some require you to go through several on-screen menus to access a particular functionality.

 Sufficient amount of storage